 The first is true, the second false.
 If she doesn't like me, then she doesn't like me when I am singing, shaving, showering, or doing the third of the three 's's.

 So we ought not say that every use of a fused participle is grammatically corrupt.
 We ought to say that fused participles are to be avoided because they elide the distinctions illustrated by the above three contrasts.
 The trouble with 'I hate my daughter flunking the exam' is not that it is ungrammatical but that it fails to express the thought that the speaker (in the vast majority of contexts) has in mind, namely, that the object of hatred is the flunking not the daughter.

 What does this have to do with ontology?

 Some of us maintain that a contingent sentence such as 'John is whistling' cannot just be true: it has need of an ontological ground of its being true.
 In other words, it has need of a truth-maker.
 Facts are popular candidates for the office of truth-maker.
 Thus some of us want to say that the truth-maker of 'John is whistling' is the fact of John's whistling.
-Butchvarov, however, rejects facts.
+Butchvarov, however, rejects realism about facts.
 One of his arguments is that we have no way of referring to them.
 Sentence are not names, and so cannot be used to refer to facts.